visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 balance the load among team members.

 The preceding paragraphs describe VisIt_'s **Customer Response** processes at a basic level and in the ideal.
-Aspects of this process were inspired in part by `Google's Site Reliability Engineering book <https://landing.google.com/sre/sre-book/toc/>`_.
 Nonetheless, several terms here (those in *italics* in the paragraphs above) require elaboration.
 In addition, there are also many practical matters which can serve to complicate the basic process.
 These details are addressed in the remaining sections.

 Roles
 -----

-The **Primary**'s role is to respond, within the response time goal, to each inquiry that occurs during that week including those that came in during the preceding weekend/holiday.
+The **Primary**'s role is to respond, within the response time goal, to each inquiry that occurs during that week including those that come in during the preceding weekend/holiday.
 The **Primary**'s goal is to *resolve* (see below) all inquiries by the end of their week.